Home » Repurposed Furniture » Kids Furniture » Corner Table Bench for the Kids (banquette)

 That allowed me to measure and cut the legs to size.
 I marked the placement of the legs on the bottom of the seat.

-Attach corner bench legs with pocket holes and wood glue
+pocket holes and gorilla wood glue

-Add apron or skirt to corner bench
+add skirt to corner bench with pocket hole screws

 You can see that I used my red oops paint to paint the corner table and bench.

-I made the table from scratch, you can see it in the post DIY Kids Table.
+I made the table from scratch; you can see it in the post DIY Kids Table.

 Here are a few updated pictures: